Responsibility in Nukula

 We take our clients into our natural forest, to experience the connection with nature so familiar and impressive to Finns.
 Surrender to the forest and let it capture you in its arms and lull you to sleep.
 Enjoy its energy and find your inner peace.
 Sense and respect the wisdom of the forest.
 The forest is your best friend, your helper and your healer!
 Our happiness comes from nurturing the forest.

 Do you have a sauna in mind?
 A trip to the forest produces birch whisks used in sauna.
 Birch leaves contain saponins that are soapy and cleansing.
 The intoxicating smell of the leaves comes from essential oils.
 Hitting yourself with the whisk accelerates blood circulation, boosting your immunity and vitality.
 To get the blood circulating properly, add some juniper branches to the birch whisk.
 In our country, birch whisks have been used in the past to cure illnesses and protect people or livestock.
 In the old days, whisks made of alder branches were very common.
-The sauna witch is used to create a pleasurable experience on the sauna benches.
+The sauna whisk is used to create a pleasurable experience on the sauna benches.
 Renewable natural materials create a luxurious bathing experience; no soap, shampoo, conditioners, …Can you find a more responsible way of bathing?
 Especially when the water for our electricity-free traditional sauna comes from Lake Päijänte with a hand pump.

-On a forest hike, baskets are filled with mushrooms, buckets with berries and, at the dawn of summer, with bruce fhoots.
+On a forest hike, baskets are filled with mushrooms, buckets with berries and, at the dawn of summer, with spruce shoots.
 We involve our guests in the picking and further processing of the harvest.
 What could be better than enjoying a homemade berry or mushroom pie or lingonberry juice.
 At the same time, we will get to know the ancient Finnish culinary culture.
 We get from nature, and in return we give to nature.
 We thank you!

 Objectives – now and in the future